just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Artificial-Intelligence-and-Machine-Learning.rst

 	<div><b>Language Objectives:</b>&nbspI will be able to</div>
 	<ul>
 	<li>explain how computing innovations that use <span class="hover vocab yui-wk-div" data-id="artificial intelligence (AI)">AI</span> can raise ethical concerns</li>
-	<li>use target vocabulary, such as <span class="hover vocab yui-wk-div" data-id="neural network">neural network</span> while describing the beneficial and harmful effects of <span class="hover vocab yui-wk-div" data-id="artificial intelligence (AI)">AI</span>, with the support of concept definitions and <a href="https://docs.google.com/presentation/d/1n-K4AQ_maHcXekzcfERQ9dxj91nqv9ytwJx4ZkAp8zw/copy" target="_blank" title="">vocabulary notes</a> from this lesson</li>
+	<li>use target vocabulary, such as <span class="hover vocab yui-wk-div" data-id="neural network">neural network</span> while describing the beneficial and harmful effects of <span class="hover vocab yui-wk-div" data-id="artificial intelligence (AI)">AI</span>, with the support of concept definitions from this lesson</li>
 	</ul>